 3. Understand the Importance of Teamwork

 Some engineers and designers might work best by themselves.
 They could lock themselves away in a room with nothing but their design until they’ve completed the task at hand.
 There’s nothing wrong with this per se.
 However, the best PCB designers are adaptable.
 They may prefer to work alone sometimes, but not every project can be handled that way.
 They need to be able to work as a team as well, collaborating with other designers and, more importantly, learning from them.
 You’ll find many instances during a project timeline, that requirements and scopes are not always locked, and sadly, if you're not constantly collaborating and involved regularly in meetings, chances are you might be designing against obsolete specs!
-That’s the hallmark of any successful PCB designer: collaborate with others, and have the will to recognize and take advice from those who are more experienced or knowledgeable than they are about a particular design aspect.
+That’s the hallmark of any successful Circuit Board designer: collaborate with others, and have the will to recognize and take advice from those who are more experienced or knowledgeable than they are about a particular design aspect.

 4. Know When to Break the Rules

-As we mentioned in other blogs, some traditional pieces of PCB design wisdom are now obsolete, but continue to be passed down as facts.
+As we mentioned in other blogs, some traditional pieces of what is PCB design wisdom are now obsolete, but continue to be passed down as facts.
 The great PCB design pros know all the rules and guidelines for good design practices, but they also know when those rules are helpful, and when they’re simply a hindrance.
 An example would be the 45 degree routing angle.
 If you’re not designing at a microwave frequency, this rule of thumb can be just a cosmetic thing at that point.
-Good designers don’t just blindly follow the rules they were taught, but they don’t just arbitrarily break them for the sake of breaking them, either.
+Great circuit board designers don’t just blindly follow the rules they were taught, but they don’t just arbitrarily break them for the sake of breaking them, either.
 They’re constantly working to solve problems in new and innovative ways, in order to do what’s best for their design.

 These are just a few of the things that great PCB design pros do.
 The most important thing they can do, though, is to remain humble and not think of themselves as great PCB design pros.
 No matter how good you are, there’s always someone better, and there’s always something you can learn from someone else.
 If you keep an open mind, listen to the advice and suggestions of your fellow designers, and never stop learning, then you too can be among the best PCB design pros, and teach us few things.
 We would love to discuss these and more rules around PCB Design at the upcoming PCB West Conference at booth 314.
 Click here to register.